 The Mantra word originates from the Sanskrit words of Mantrana which means suggestion.
 Mantras are essentially potent and sacred words which provide great results in the mental, physical and spiritual levels when they are chanted with immense devotion and concentration.

-Manta styles of Yoga is essentially a science where these mantras are considered to be the signposts of the turbulent and wandering mind, steering it to the right and ambient poise for concentration and meditation.
+Manta types of Yoga is essentially a science where these mantras are considered to be the signposts of the turbulent and wandering mind, steering it to the right and ambient poise for concentration and meditation.
 Continuous repetition of mantras entirely engages the whole mind which offers different means of bringing it closer to the divinity.
 Mantra’s chanting also produces positive vibrations, which bring benefits to the individual who chants along the one who listens.

 By means of consistent repetition of the mantra, the practitioner absorbs the power of Divine power in the mantra.
 Chanting of mantras also create potent divine vibrations.
 These mantras help in filling the cells of the practitioner with the divine energy.